 A preservative works to prevent the bacteria or fungi present in a product from multiplying.
-A face cream, for example, will stay safe to use for 1-2 weeks if it’s kept in the fridge, but adding a small amount of preservative will extend its shelf life by 1.5 to 2 years.
+A face cream, for example, will stay safe to use for 2-3 days if it’s kept in the fridge, but adding a small amount of preservative will extend its shelf life to 12-18 months.

 It is therefore advised to add Vitamin E (Tocopherol) to waterless products as the antioxidant will help prevent the product from going rancid.
 You'll often see oils that have 0.5% Vitamin E added to them such as Evening Primrose Oil and Hemp Seed Oil, which helps to extend their shelf life.
 Rosemary Antioxidant is also often included in formulations to further protect the products.